-Action # Title Description Total Funds Contributing \$132,936.00 No
+Action # Title Description Total Funds Contributing

+\$132,936.00 Yes

+- -

 1 Assessments- diagnostic, formative, summative, benchmarks Key components of our MTSS framework include universal diagnostic screening of students within the first month of school in order to target instruction.
 We will utilize SSTs, PLCs, 504s, IEPs, and student-led parent teacher conferences to support students' needs.
 2 Data analysis, progress monitoring As part of our MTSS framework, we will collect data and monitor student progress for early interventions. \$15,000.00 No 3 Targeted academic intervention during the school day Targeted Assistance Groups (TAG) small group differentiation will be provided during the school day.
-We will be hiring paraprofessionals and purchasing/printing supplemental materials.
-We will prioritize subgroups such as English learners, low income, students with disabilities and Hispanic/Latino students in the primary grade levels to build a strong foundation for reading and math so the achievement gap does not widen in the upper grades. \$452,902.00 No 4 Middle School Supplemental intervention and enrichment courses during the day Intervention, acceleration, enrichment, and AVID programs will be provided for students based on need and student interest.
+We will be hiring paraprofessionals and purchasing/printing supplemental materials. \$452,902.00 No 4 Middle School Supplemental intervention and enrichment courses during the day Intervention, acceleration, enrichment, and AVID programs will be provided for students based on need and student interest.
 For low income students who lack exposure to martial arts, robotics, and other such enriching activities outside of school, funding such courses at our middle school provides access.
 The AVID program aims to support first generation college-going students (as most of our low-income students are) in preparing for the path to college.
 Finally, we will provide intervention classes to support students needing additional after-school tutoring, in ELA and math based on achievement results.
 These classes benefit our low-income students who are unable to afford after-school tutoring or get help from their parents at home.
 We have added additional sections of designated ELD, allowing EL students to receive more time and more targeted instruction than they would if designated ELD was incorporated as a time set aside within the ELA class. \$484,033.00 Yes 5 Intervention & Enrichment programs Hourly intervention teachers & staff will be hired to provide after school, weekend, and summer intervention and enrichment opportunities.
 Enrichment classes and field trip experiences such as Mandarin, Spanish, music, robotics, and digital art afford low income and homeless/foster youth students the opportunity for supplemental exposure to the arts, science, foreign language, and more that their more affluent peers can receive through private classes.
-After school intervention classes provide much-needed tutoring and assistance for at-promise students and English learners needing additional help but unable to get it from parents or private tutors. \$404,521.00 Yes 6 Supplemental EdTech Software Programs We will continue to purchase supplemental intervention instructional software such as iReady, Accelerated Reader/Star, and other research-based programs to support low-income and English learners.
+After school intervention classes provide much-needed tutoring and assistance for at-promise students and English learners needing additional help but unable to get it from parents or private tutors. \$304,521.00 Yes 6 Supplemental EdTech Software Programs We will continue to purchase supplemental intervention instructional software such as iReady, Accelerated Reader/Star, and other research-based programs to support low-income and English learners.
 Online instructional software provides opportunities for personalized and computer adaptive instruction.
 For English learners, the visual, audio, and translation services support their English development needs. \$198,685.00 Yes 7 Supplemental Instructional, Project-Based Learning/STEAM Materials, Supplies, Experiences, Subscriptions Provide rigorous high interest, high engagement instructional experiences and field trips such as Science, Technology, Engineering, Arts, and Math (STEAM) programs, and project-based learning so that low income, homeless and foster youth students gain exposure to real world applications of learning that they are unlikely to get outside of school.
-Provide multi-lingual library books, magazine subscriptions, and other supplemental materials to \$787,541.00 Yes help English learners with literacy development.
-8 Special Projects & PD for English Learners and Low- Income students Coordinator will facilitate professional development on designated and integrated ELD instructional strategies, offer data analytics focused on our low income and English learner, subgroups, and conduct special projects such as curating multilingual libraries and coordinating summer school for low income, at-promise students and enrichment classes and field trip experiences for English learners. \$148,970.00 Yes
+Provide multi-lingual library books, magazine subscriptions, and other supplemental materials to help English learners with literacy development. \$487,541.00 Yes 8 Special Projects & PD for Coordinator will facilitate professional development on designated and integrated ELD \$148,970.00 Yes

+English Learners and Low- Income students instructional strategies, offer data analytics focused on our low income and English learner, subgroups, and conduct special projects such as curating multilingual libraries and coordinating summer school for low income, at-promise students and enrichment classes and field trip experiences for English learners. -- --- -- --